kroxiksut/django-152fz-consent/docs/consent/en/authoring.md

 - `default_text_format` sets the default text format for new revisions;
 - `admin_editor_mode` switches the expected operating mode of the admin panel;
 - `admin_wysiwyg_widget` specifies the imported Django Forms widget class;
-- `admin_wysiwyg_widget_attrs` allow you to pass parameters to the widget;
+- `admin_wysiwyg_widget_attrs` lets you pass parameters to the widget;
-- `html_to_pdf_hook` reserves the path for project-based HTML to PDF conversion.
+- `html_to_pdf_hook` reserves the path for project-side HTML-to-PDF conversion.

 ## How to safely use an external editor

 Recommended approach:

-1. First check the plain text or markdown stream.
+1. First validate the plain text or markdown flow.
-2. Connect WYSIWYG only if the team really needs it visual editing.
+2. Connect a WYSIWYG editor only if the team really needs visual editing.
 3. Use an existing project editor if you have one.
-4. Before publishing, check the final edit for actual HTML output, structure of lists, indents and links.
+4. Before publishing, check the final revision for the actual HTML output, list structure, indentation and links.

 Important:

-- The module supports external widget, but does not guarantee compatibility with any a third-party library without configuration from the project side;
+- the module supports an external widget, but does not guarantee compatibility with any third-party library without configuration on the project side;
 - legal documents still require meaningful review after visual editing;
 - if the editor generates complex HTML, it is better to check in advance how it